huaweicloud/terraform-provider-huaweicloud/website/docs/r/obs_bucket_object.html.markdown

 The following attributes are exported

 * `id` - the `key` of the resource supplied above.
+* `etag` - the ETag generated for the object (an MD5 sum of the object content).
+  When the object is encrypted on the server side, the ETag value is not the MD5 value of the object, but the unique identifier calculated through the server-side encryption.
 * `size` - the size of the object in bytes.
 * `version_id` - A unique version ID value for the object, if bucket versioning is enabled.